 We also include one of our 'Kia Ora' cards, which explains the meaning behind the Toki design.

 Delivered with DHL Express Courier.

 Material: New Zealand Flower Jade (Pounamu).

-Cord: Kalahari/Khaki combo with Kalahari Binding; Length: Adjustable
+Cord: Ice White/Khaki Combo Cord with Olive Binding; Length: Adjustable